Explore Edinburgh

 Where: The Hub, Castle Hill,Edinburgh

-When: New Year's Eve
+When: New Years Eve

 Hogmanay is Edinburgh's famous New Year's celebration, when the entire city becomes one huge party.
 In fact, it is so popular that entry to the city is open only to those with advance tickets.
 Over the years the organisation of Hogmanay has become increasingly professional, and a slick festival-style event, attracting major international musicians and bands who perform in the castle or the city's botanical gardens.
-Visitors are well advised to book tickets and accommodation beforehand, due to the sheer size of this event.
+Visitors are well advised to book tickets and accommodation as far in advance as they can, due to the sheer size and popularity of this event.<br /><br /> The main festivities include a massive street party which attracts some 80,000 revellers to the heart of the city, where 12 giant screens and fireworks usher in the New Year.
+At the same time, the Concert in the Gardens hosts world-famous musicians entertaining the crowds.
+Another really popular event, taking place on December 30th, is the Torchlight Procession, in which about 35,000 people carry torches through the city streets for charity.
+Throughout the month of December, fun events and parties lead up to the main festivities, making it a glorious time to be in Edinburgh.
+Hogmanay is one of the most famous New Year's celebrations in the world.<br /><br />

 Edinburgh International Science Festival

-Where: Various,Edinburgh
+Where: Various.,Edinburgh

-Every Easter the city becomes a gigantic laboratory of discovery, exploration and entertainment, as non-stop shows, demonstrations, hands-on activities, workshops and exhibitions are presented to educate and astonish all ages.
-The Edinburgh International Science Festival is designed to encourage discovery about the sciences and amazing technological events, such as outer space, our planet, the inner body and modern gadgets.
-Kids can become who or what they want to be, climb inside an enormous, snotty nostril and try to break world records, while adults can explore the chances of survival of the human race in the 21st century.
+Every Easter the city of Edinburgh becomes a gigantic laboratory of discovery, exploration and entertainment, as non-stop shows, demonstrations, hands-on activities, workshops and exhibitions are presented to educate and enthral all ages.
+The Edinburgh International Science Festival is designed to encourage discovery about the sciences and a variety of exciting subjects including outer space, our planet, the inner body and modern gadgets and technology.<br /><br /> Kids can feed their curiosity through a number of interactive exhibits and experiments.
+Adults, meanwhile, can explore the chances of the survival of the human race in the 21st century, getting up to date on important scientific advancements and discoveries.
+Edinburgh's Science Festival is one of the largest of its kind in Europe, and should prove fun for all age groups.
+There is also a Gastrofest, a mini food festival within the science festival which celebrates Scottish cookery and traditional dishes and explores the general science of food and drink.<br /><br />

 Edinburgh International Book Festival